couchbase/couchbase-cli/docs/cbbackup-incr-func-spec.md

 Backup strategy
 ---------------

    When cbbackup runs against an empty root backup directory, a full backup or a level-0 backup will be generated to backup all data from the very beginning.
-Errors will be thrown if --incr option is specified for an incremental backup but against an empty root backup directory.

    When cbbackup runs against non empty root backup direcotry, it will generate a differential incremental backup, i.e. always backup changes since last run of cbbackup.
-Errors will be thrown if --full option is specified for a full backup.

-   Design-docs/views will be generated during full backups, but NOT for incremental backups.
+   Design-docs/views will be generated during full backups and incremental backups.
+But only the latest version of design docs should be used for restore.

 Incremental Backup Algorithm
 ----------------------------

- - Mutation SCN
+ - Mutation SEQNO

-    Every couchbase mutation comes with a sequence change number (SCN).
-All changes with SCN lower than this SCN are guaranteed to happen before this mutation.
+    Every couchbase mutation comes with a sequential number (SEQNO).
+All changes with SEQNO lower than this SEQNO are guaranteed to happen before this mutation for a specific vbucket.

- - Incremental start SCN
+ - Incremental start SEQNO

-    This SCN applies only to level 1 incremental backup.
-All mutations whose SCN is greater than or equal to the incremental start SCN are included in the backup.
-Mutatations whose SCN are lower than the incremental start SCN are not included in the backup.
+    This SEQNO applies only to level 1 incremental backup.
+All mutations whose SEQNO is greater than or equal to the incremental start SEQNO are included in the backup.
+Mutatations whose SEQNO are lower than the incremental start SEQNO are not included in the backup.

- - Incremental session SCN
+ - Incremental session SEQNO

-    Every run of incremental backup will persist the SCN at which the most recent change is made to the cluster.
+    Every run of incremental backup will persist the SEQNO at which the most recent change is made to the cluster.

-    When cbbackup makes a level 1 incremental backup, it will keep tracking every mutation's SCN and will persist the last SCN.
-If not any incremental start SCN exists under the destination directory, cbbackup will notify couchbase server and all data in the cluster will be retrieved for a level 0 backup.
-If it exists, cbbackup will pass the Incremental start SCN to couchbase server to skip any mutations with lower SCNs.
+    When cbbackup makes a level 1 incremental backup, it will keep tracking every mutation's SEQNO and will persist the last SEQNO.
+If not any incremental start SEQNO exists under the destination directory, cbbackup will notify couchbase server and all data in the cluster will be retrieved for a level 0 backup.
+If it exists, cbbackup will pass the Incremental start SEQNO to couchbase server to skip any mutations with lower SEQNOs.

 Backup retention policy
 -----------------------